Authentic Communication with your Donors

 Ask for Monthly Gifts and Automate the Giving Process

-As we noted in this post, most donors only give once, which can create a cashflow challenge.
+As we noted in how to reach out to inactive donors, most donors only give once, which can create a cashflow challenge.
 Automated giving is a great way to ensure a steady flow of money coming in to help you meet your organizational goals.
 It allows donors to identify an amount of money that works with their budgets and give that amount month after month.
 More importantly, it is effortless giving on their part.

 The easier you make it for people to donate to your organization or cause, the more likely people are to actively donate.
 Especially if it is a cause they believe in or one that supports their own beliefs about the world.